Report published following Carmont train derailment

 The driver of the train, the train’s conductor and one passenger suffered fatal injuries as a result of the incident.
 The remaining passengers and member of train crew were taken to hospital.

-RAIB have said that scope of the investigation is likely to include:
+Following the incident, the RAIB said that scope of the investigation is likely to include:

 - The sequence of events and the actions of those involved;